wyattjoh/claude-status-line/README.md

 - Check that `git` command is available in PATH
 - Verify git repository is properly initialized

-### Session Time Not Displaying
+### Session Cost Not Displaying

-- Check that Claude usage logs exist in `~/.claude/projects/`
-- Ensure the script has read permissions to Claude directories
+- Ensure the ccusage library can access Claude usage data
-- Verify JSONL files contain recent usage data
+- Check that the session ID is valid and usage data exists
+- Verify network access for currency conversion

+### Context Percentage Not Showing

+- Ensure the transcript path is accessible
+- Check that the transcript file contains valid data
+- Verify file read permissions for the transcript directory

 ## Contributing